House Painting9 min read

 Question 2: Can I paint over old paint without priming?

 Yes, but only if the existing paint is in excellent condition (no peeling, chalking, or staining).
 However, for best results, especially when changing colors drastically or painting over glossy surfaces, always use a primer.
-It ensures uniform absorption and enhances color richness.
-Our house painting best practices part 3 always includes priming.
+Primer ensures uniform absorption and enhances color richness.
+It also blocks stains and prevents tannins from bleeding through.
+Our house painting best practices part 3 always includes priming as a non-negotiable step.

 Question 3: What is the best paint finish for a kitchen?